-Year-after-year, New Year’s resolutions are set with the goal of better health in mind.
+Year after year, New Year’s resolutions are set with the goal of better health in mind.
 And rightly so.
 Of the top 10 deadliest diseases, almost all of them are preventable.
 But knowing what goals to set and how to achieve them can be a challenge.
-To make it simple, we have laid out our top 7 New Year’s resolutions you can make in 2019 to achieve better health.
+To make it simple, we have laid out our top seven New Year’s resolutions you can make in 2019 to achieve better health.

 Add a little activity into every day

 This doesn’t need to be an overwhelming goal.
 You do not have to spend 60+ minutes in the gym seven days a week to be considered physically active.
 In fact, studies show that you only need a minimum of three, 60-minute sessions a week.
 Or 25 minutes a day, seven days a week.

 As you can see, there is not one way to implement exercise into your life.
 Set your goal to reflect your likes, your abilities, and your lifestyle.
 For you this could mean taking a long walk, playing tennis, going to a yoga or Zumba class, or hitting the weights.
 Set yourself up for success!

 You hear it all the time; sleep is crucial for your health.
 Without it, you are at risk for diabetes, heart disease, depression, and ADHD just to name a few.
 As a result, millennials and generation X have become known as the “Tired Generation.”
 Make it a goal to take yourself out of this category in 2019.

 As an adult, you should be getting anywhere from 7-9 hours a night.
 Have trouble sleeping?
 Try putting all electronics away 30 minutes before bed, implementing a consistent bedtime, or visit BrainForest for neurofeedback training.